Stuart Skinner

 Stuart Skinner Bio

-Stuart Daniel Skinner is a Canadian professional ice hockey player who is a goaltender for the Pittsburgh Penguins of the National Hockey League (NHL).
-He was selected in the third round, 78th overall, in the 2017 NHL entry draft by the Edmonton Oilers, whom he played parts of five seasons with before being traded to Pittsburgh in 2025.
-Skinner has made a name for himself in the NHL with impressive performances and notable achievements, including setting a franchise record for consecutive wins.
+Stuart Daniel Skinner is a Canadian professional ice hockey player who plays the goaltender position for the Pittsburgh Penguins of the National Hockey League (NHL).
+Selected in the third round, 78th overall, in the 2017 NHL entry draft by the Edmonton Oilers, he played parts of five seasons with the Oilers before being traded to Pittsburgh in 2025.
+Standing 6 feet 4 inches tall and catching with his left hand, Skinner has built his career on calm positioning and dependable rebound control in high-pressure environments.

 Early Life and Background